NovaForgeCtrl/LUMS/install.md

 ### Current deployment status

-The following components have been tested in the laboratory and production-like deployment:
+The following components have been successfully tested in the current laboratory deployment:

 * Docker image build
 * Persistent Docker database volume